-- · Friday Welcome Dinner
+- Friday Welcome Dinner

-- · Saturday breakfast and lunch
+- Saturday breakfast and lunch

-- · Saturday Awards Dinner
+- Saturday Awards Dinner

 - · Other meals (varying by package)

-- .
-ID badge and admittance to:
+- ID badge and admittance to:

-- · Conference Center hall
+- Conference Center hall

-- o show field (parking lot)
+- show field (parking lot)

 - meetings/sessions

-- · vendor exhibits
+- vendor exhibits

 - o parts swap area

 - o car wash area

 - Benefit Auction

 - · Official event logo items:

-- · t-shirt
+- t-shirt

-- o collector's lapel pin
+- collector's lapel pin

-- o commemorative sticker
+- commemorative sticker

 - · Rally plate with number and entry form for People's Choice or Concours de Saab competitions

 - · Ballot for People's Choice competition

 - · Goody bag of assorted free stuff

+Members Only

-The Saab Owners' Convention is a private function of the Saab Club of North America, Inc. a non-profit corporation, open only to Club members and their guests.
-Each registration transaction must include one Club member, We want to welcome everyone who wishes to attend, so if you are not currently a member and have not purchased a new or renewal membership prior to this transaction, we will add a \$15 trial membership to your purchase.
+The Saab Owners' Convention is a private function of the Saab Club of North America, inc. a non-profit corporation, open only to Club members and their guests.
+Each registration transaction must include one Club member.
+We want to welcome everyone who wishes to attend, so if you are not currently a member and have not purchased a new or renewal membership prior to this transaction, we will add a \$15 trial membership to your purchase.

-screenshot of the first page.
+Children

+Each registration transaction must include one adult.
+No unattended child registrations are permitted.
+All family members may be included on a single registration and are added after the first imember) entri

+Cancellation

+- March 1, 2018 through june 15, 2018: Refund requests will be subject to a \$5.00 processing fee

+- June 16, 2018 through July 15, 2018: Refund requests will be subject to a 50% processing fee.

+- · After July 15, 2018: No refunds will be issued.